Okan Buruk: Club career

 On 1 July 1992, Buruk began his professional football career with Galatasaray, where he played until 30 June 2001.
-During his nine-year tenure, he won six Süper Lig titles and played a pivotal role in Galatasaray’s European successes.
+During his nine-year tenure, he won six Süper Lig titles and played a pivotal role in Galatasaray's European successes.
 He was part of the team that won the 1999–2000 UEFA Cup, making Galatasaray the first Turkish club to achieve this milestone.
 On 25 August 2000, Okan was named Man of the Match in the 2000 UEFA Super Cup, where Galatasaray defeated Real Madrid 2–1.

 In 2001, Buruk transferred to Inter Milan.
 On 26 August 2001, he made his Serie A debut in a match against Perugia, coming on as a substitute for Clarence Seedorf.
 On 21 October 2001, he provided an assist to Mohamed Kallon in the Milan Derby against AC Milan, although Inter lost 4–2.
 On 25 September 2002, he made his UEFA Champions League debut in a home victory against Ajax.
 He scored his first goal for Inter on 16 November 2002, in the 89th minute, securing a 2–2 draw in an away match against Roma.
 Okan played for Inter until 30 June 2004, he was known for his relentless energy and versatility in midfield.

 On 21 October 2001, in the derby game against Fatih Terim's AC Milan, Okan made the assist to Mohamed Kallon where Inter lost their home game 4–2 against their rivals.
 Okan scored his first goal on the 89th minute helping his team to earn a 2–2 draw in an away game against Roma on 16 November 2002.

 Okan was a non-stop running player with energy; he mentioned that his former coach Hector Cuper yelled at him from the bench that he should stay at his position.

 On 1 July 2004, Okan signed with Beşiktaş.
 During his two seasons with the club, he won the Turkish Cup on 3 May 2006, marking a significant achievement in his career.
 On 1 July 2006, Okan rejoined Galatasaray on a two-year contract.
 He was part of the squad that secured the 2007–08 Süper Lig title on 11 May 2008.
 However, after his contract expired on 30 June 2008, he departed from the club.
 On 1 July 2008, Okan signed a two-year deal with İstanbul Büyükşehir Belediyespor.
-He continued to play professionally until his retirement in 22 May 2010, after a friendly match against the Czech Republic in Leipzig.
+He continued to play professionally until his retirement on 22 May 2010, after a friendly match against the Czech Republic in Leipzig.